trebor/soul-bound/rfc.md

   * Sponsors are incentivized to:
     * Verify identities carefully (rewards for honest sponsorship)
     * Reject fraudulent identities (penalties for invalid sponsorships)
-    * Ensure sponsor stake (S_sponsor) is locked in escrow for the duration of active sponsorships
+    * Ensure sponsor stake is locked in escrow for the duration of active sponsorships
     * Follow protocol rules (slashing for violations)

 * **Protocol Rules**